At a Glance

 The integrated data model uses concepts from three information disciplines: database systems, artificial intelligence, and programming languages.

-“One issue is that most systems support their own datatypes,” the authors state.
-Using the integrated model and programming language ideas, new datatypes can be defined as needed.
+“One issue is that most systems support their datatypes,” the authors state.
+New datatypes can be defined as needed using the integrated model and programming language ideas.
 The data types are stored as abstract objects, letting permanent and temporary data share the same kinds of data structures.

 From a business perspective, having the ability to support and extend datatypes beyond one program’s limited range lets analysts examine information from more sources.